The Nest

 If this Act becomes law, eligible individuals will automatically receive their earned money without any complicated paperwork.
 The mortgage lender will apply for the money after participating in a two-hour session with a government-approved counselor.

 The repayment process is straightforward and uncomplicated.
-If you obtain the grant, committing to staying in your home for at least five years is advisable before accepting it.
-However, remember that the legislation may evolve and change before going g live.
+If you obtain the grant, it is advisable to commit to staying in your home for at least five years before accepting it.
+However, remember that the legislation may evolve before going live.

-Rep. Maxine Waters authored the former and current versions of The Downpayment Toward Equity Act in the House of Representatives.
-Senator Raphael Warnock authored the bill’s Senate version in the last Congress.
+Rep. Maxine Waters wrote the earlier and current versions of The Downpayment Toward Equity Act in the House.
+Senator Raphael Warnock wrote the Senate version in the last Congress meeting.

-Home buyers cannot claim the Downpayment Toward Equity grant until the bill passes into law.
-However, they can consider the Conventional 100 mortgage that provides 100% financing plus closing costs for first-time buyers with reduced mortgage interest rates.
+Home buyers cannot claim the Downpayment Toward Equity grant until the bill is enacted.
+They can look at the Conventional 100 mortgage.
+This option offers 100% financing and covers closing costs.
+It is available for first-time buyers and has lower mortgage interest rates.

-The Downpayment Toward Equity Act was introduced in Congress in 2021 but has not yet been passed into law as of mid-2023.
+The Downpayment Toward Equity Act was introduced in Congress in 2021 but has not been enacted since mid-2023.

-The bill is still under consideration by Congress and subject to debate, negotiation, and potential changes before it can be approved and signed into law by the President.
+Congress is still considering the bill, which is open to debate, negotiation, and possible changes.
+The president must approve and sign it into law.
 Despite this, many legislators and industry experts remain optimistic that the bill will soon benefit first-time buyers.

 The most recent development occurred on March 9, 2023.
 The White House proposed its budget for the fiscal year 2024, allocating $175 billion for affordable housing programs, including $10 billion for cash grants for first-time home buyers.